 Historically, the Vel has been the weapon used by the Tamils during warfare.
 And Lord Karthikeyan is famously known as Lord Murugan by Tamils.

-Worshippers of Lord Karthikeyan give immense importance to the Vel.
-As the Vel is considered to be Lord Karthikeyan’s supreme weapon.
-The evidence for importance can be seen in the homes of many of his worshippers.
+Worshippers of Lord Karthikeyan give immense importance to the Vel as the Vel Lord Karthikeyan’s supreme weapon.
+Its essence is pretty much evident in the homes of many of his worshippers.

 The popularity of Vel amongst the devotees of Lord Karthikeyan:

-The Vel is made up of 5 metals being silver, gold, lead, copper, and iron.
+The Vel is made up of 5 metals silver, gold, lead, copper, and iron.
 These five elements can absorb all negativity, bringing positive vibes into the house.
-This is one of the main reasons why it is prevalent in many South Indian homes, especially the ones of ardent Karthikeyan devotees.
+It is one of the main reasons why it is prevalent in many South Indian homes, especially ardent Karthikeyan devotees.

-The appearance of Lord Karthikeyan’s weapon is as interesting as the story behind the Vel.
-The appearance of the Vel, as we can see it, has a broad shape that becomes pointed at the tip.
+The appearance of Lord Karthikeyan’s weapon is as impressive as the story behind the Vel.
+As we can see, the Vel’s appearance has an overall shape that becomes pointed at the tip.
 It signifies the depth of knowledge and our broadness of thought.
 The pointed tip means how sharply and skilfully we should use our knowledge.

 Understanding the Vedas

-It is important to understand that in the Vedas, the way the Hindu gods are projected is not just done out of imagination.
-But, there are appearances, features, and characteristics with a metaphorical significance that we should grasp.
-This is what makes any religion for that matter of fact, rational.
+It is essential to understand that in the Vedas, it is not out of imagination how the Hindu gods have been projected.
+But, there are appearances, features, and characteristics with a symbolic significance that we should grasp.
+It is what makes any religion, for that matter of fact, rational.

-Religion was a way to keep people morally upright and have a disciplined way of doing routine work.
+Religion was a way to keep people morally upright and had a disciplined mode of doing routine work.
 But since all could not understand these explanations, the outer surface of it was taught and preached.

 Thus, in a way, they were made to follow the rituals without going deep into the explanation part.
-Now that we have a clearer understanding of what is done and why is it done, we should also understand the cultural significance behind these rituals.
+Now that we have a clearer understanding of what is done and why it is done, we should also understand these rituals’ cultural significance.